iammesina012/troubleshooting-case-studies/03-Windows-11-Post-Installation-Setup/README.md

 Although the BSOD returned after about a day of normal use, this confirmed that the Windows installation itself was not the cause of the problem.
 I continued troubleshooting, which eventually led me to identify the RAM as the actual cause of the crashes.

 ---

-## Skills Demonstrated

-- Driver Installation using Windows Update
-- Graphics Driver Installation (AMD Software: Adrenalin Edition & NVIDIA App)
-- Windows Driver Verification (Device Manager)
-- Windows 11 Post-Installation Setup

----

-## Lessons Learned

-- Windows Update can install most of the drivers needed after a clean Windows installation.
-- USB tethering is a useful temporary solution when the Wi-Fi driver is not yet available.
-- Device Manager is a simple way to verify that drivers have been installed successfully.
-- Some drivers, such as AMD and NVIDIA graphics drivers, still need to be installed manually using the manufacturer's official software.
-- Successfully reinstalling and setting up Windows does not always resolve system problems.
-If the issue continues, further troubleshooting is needed to identify the real cause.